SherryJZHOU/UMA-590w/README.md

 # UMA-590w

-Some codes performaing commonly used Machine Learning algorithms for regression and classification.
+Some codes for coursework performaing commonly used Machine Learning algorithms for regression and classification.